How do I choose a new area to live in?

 Before you look for a property, you need to decide on the area.
 It could be the most important decision you make: get it wrong and you will either be unhappy with where you live, or face the costs of moving again

-Make sure you check out our series of reports House Price Watch so you know what’s happening to prices in your region
+Make sure you check out our series of reports House Price Watch so you know what’s happening to prices in different areas.

 Why is looking for a new area difficult?

 If you want to move to a new home close to where you already live, there is little to decide.
-But if you want to move to a different part of town, or across the country, then deciding the area is more difficult.
+But if you want to move to a different part of town, or across the country or, if you are considering buying a second home, then deciding the area is more difficult.
 It can take time to get to know an area well enough to know whether you would like to live there, and many of the issues will not be apparent from just visiting.

 The UK housing market is highly localised, and only by thoroughly researching individual areas and streets can you ensure you don’t make a mistake, and confidently make the snap decision needed to put in a bid quickly if lots of people are interested in your chosen property.